gabrielkunkel/javascript-explorations/readme.md

-The purpose of this project was to seek out areas of JavaScript that I find confusing, hard, or just plain uncomfortable, and work with them until I get it good.
+The purpose of this project was to seek out areas of JavaScript that I find confusing, hard, or just plain uncomfortable, and work with them until I got it good.

 # Test-Driven Development